methupaPerera/light-mailer/README.md

 # Light Mailer

-You can use this automated version of nodemailer to send emails easily.
+You can use this automated version of Nodemailer to send emails easily.

 ## Installation